syncfusion-content/maui-docs/MAUI/SignaturePad/getting-started.md

 ## Saving the signature as an image

-You can save the signature drawn in the SignaturePad as an [`ImageSource`](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.imagesource?view=xamarin-forms) using the `ToImageSource()` method which can further be synchronized with your devices and documents that need your signature.
+Save the signature drawn in the SignaturePad as an [`ImageSource`](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.imagesource?view=xamarin-forms) using the `ToImageSource()` method which can further be synchronized with your devices and documents that need your signature.

 {% tabs %}